libssh2/libssh2/docs/INSTALL-CMAKE.md

     [`mbedTLS`](https://www.trustedfirmware.org/projects/mbed-tls/) or blank
     to use any library available.

-    CMake will attempt to locate the libraries automatically.
+    CMake attempts to locate the libraries automatically.
 For more information, visit:
     <https://cmake.org/cmake/help/v3.18/manual/cmake-packages.7.html>